Property types

 Work with other content

-To refer to existing content, use the Link or LinkCollection to create internal or external links.
+Reference existing content with Link or LinkCollection to create internal or external links.

-AllowedTypesattribute to further restrict the kind of links that can add to a property (although there are a few known limitations).
+AllowedTypesattribute further restricts the kind of links that can be added to a property (although there are a few known limitations).

 ContentReference<T> property type

-ContentReference<T> property typeContentReference<T> is a built-in property type that allows you to reference a single content item of a specified type.
+ContentReference<T> property typeContentReference<T> is a built-in property type that references a single content item of a specified type.

 [AllowedTypes(typeof(MyPageType))]